 John Curtin a tribute: Strengthening the rule of law & Australian democracy

-10th Anniversary Lecture, marking the 63rd anniversary of John Curtin’s death, by the Rt.
+Tenth JCPML Anniversary Lecture presented by the Rt.
 Hon.
-Malcolm Fraser on Thursday 12 June 2008.
+Malcolm Fraser marking the 63rd anniversary of John Curtin’s death, 12 June 2008.

 The text of the lecture appears below.